 There is too much uncertainty on the road; anything can happen.
 Therefore, you require a kit with essentials to protect yourself and help fix minor bike issues if they arise.
-The kit should contain first aid essentials such as sterilizers to help you in case of cuts or bruises.
+The kit should contain first aid training in Calgary essentials such as sterilizers to help you in case of cuts or bruises.
 It should also have a fully charged phone if you need to make an emergency call.

 The right set of cycling accessories can be a lifesaver.
 Acquire the above bike safety accessories, and you will surely hit the road or trail safely.